thoughtspot/ts_rest_api_and_tml_tools/README.md

 For example, if you want to change the Answers on a Liveboard from one Worksheet to another, you would do:

-1. Use the REST API to get the GUID of the Liveboard

         # Find the Liveboard
         lb_guid = ts.liveboard.find_guid('Liveboard Name to Change')